ARU1-TEAM/Arch-installation/README.md

 Now we will change the partitions format
 - First type `t` and select the partition 1 by typing `1` to change it's format.
 And then type `1` again to change the first partition format into EFI
 - Type `t` again and this time type `2` to select the second partition.
 Then type `19` to put the second partition format in linux_swap

+And finally we will type `w` to write all the changes and exit fdisk